kanaria69/Mainecoco/README.md

-## What's a ninja's favorite type of shoes?
-Sneakers!
+## Why did the belt go to prison?
+He held up a pair of pants!